-Soundings from the South Pole are at Amundsen-Scott station 89009.
+Soundings from the South Pole are at Amundsen-Scott station 89009 in Antarctica.

-Look at data from July 2020 and find a day with cold surface conditions and a strong inversion calculated from the first two points.
+Look at data from perhaps June through August and find a day with cold surface conditions and a strong inversion calculated from the first two points.

 a.
 Use Google Earth to view these two locations, Rochambeau French Guiana (coordinates 4.8222, -52.3653) and Barrow Alaska USA (coordinates 71.2889, -156.7833).
 Save images of each location and use as figures 1 and 2 in your report.

 Include grid lines in these images so you can see the Tropic of Cancer and the Arctic Circle, respectively, and discuss the significance of these geographical demarcations,